 \begin{conjecture}[$s$-cobordism conjecture] Every compact topological $5$-dimensional $s$-cobordism $(W;M_0,M_1)$, that is a product on the boundary, is homeomorphic to a product $W \cong M_0 \times I \cong M_1 \times I$, extending the given product structure on the boundary. \end{conjecture}

 In Section~\ref{section:disc-embedding} we will explain why the union of these two conjectures is equivalent to the disc embedding conjecture, stated below.
-In the statement of this conjecture we use the equivariant intersection form $\lambda \colon \pi_2(M) \times \pi_2(M) \to \Z[\pi_1(M)]$.
-Also note that the transverse spheres are required to be \emph{framed}, which means that they have trivialised normal bundles.
+In the statement of this conjecture we use the equivariant intersection form